Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more profitable.

 We have heard of people who buy tilapia and feed them on bread and anything else they happen to have as scraps from the kitchen.
 Doing this won't get your fish to their correct weight as fast, and it could damage the quality of the water.
 Commercial fish food is the best choice for rapid growth.
 The higher the protein content, the better the fish food.
 Commercially purchased fish feed contains a balanced diet for the fish.

 We buy our fish food in 25-kilogram sacks, and we are fortunate as the factory is only a short drive from our farm.
 The advantage of this is we never have a rodent problem.
+Buying a week's worth of food each time ensures it is fresh, and we are continually monitoring for signs of rodents.
 I know one fish farm locally that keeps large amounts of food on the premises; they have a big problem with rats.
 They buy poison to control any potential infestation.
 The chance for cross-contamination is a real risk, so in my opinion, cats or terriers would be better for controlling vermin.

 Saving Money on Feed Costs